-After that, you can easily send the file with the steps we already mentioned in the above explanation.
+After that, you can easily send the newly-created Zip file to Gmail with the steps we already mentioned in the above explanation.

 That should do it.
-Thank you for reading and make sure to give us your feedback in the comments section below.
+Thank you for reading and make sure to give us your feedback in the comments section below or follow us on Facebook and Twitter.
 We look forward to hearing from you.